-There are three historic harbour sheds on the Rijnkaai in Antwerp’s Eilandje neighbourhood, just before the bend in the Scheldt River.
+There are three historic harbor sheds on the Rijnkaai at 't Eilandje in Antwerp, just before the bend in the Scheldt River.
 They were once the property of or were used by the Red Star Line shipping company.
 The emigrants underwent medical examinations and administrative checks and their baggage was disinfected.

 The Red Star Line buildings, on the corner of the Rijnkaai and the Montevideostraat, are protected monuments.
 The Flemish government acknowledged the historic and architectural value of the complex.
-They were classified as protected monuments in two stages.
+Both buildings were classified as protected monuments in two stages.

 - Two of the three Red Star Line warehouses, De Loods and the large museum building, were recognized as historic monuments in 2001.
 Finally, the Flemish government recognized the museum building on the corner, the oldest and smallest of the three buildings, as a protected monument in 2007.

 The new Red Star Line Museum is made up of four buildings.
 Each of them forms a separate architectural entity.
-There are three historic buildings (De Loods, the corner building and the main building) and one new building: the Tower.
+There are three historic buildings (the warehouse, the corner building and the main building) and one new building: the tower.

 The corner building

 The oldest building is the small museum building.
-It is a simple repository in red bricks with a surface area of approximately 400 m².
-The shipping company built the repository in 1894 after complaints about a lack of accommodations for the emigrants.
-Until that time the medical examinations took place on the quay: summer and winter, in all weathers.
+It is a simple warehouse in red bricks with a surface area of approximately 400 m².
+The shipping company built the warehouse in 1894 after complaints about a lack of accommodations for the emigrants.
+Until that time, the medical examinations took place on the quay: summer and winter, in all weather conditions.

-Despite the new repository, people continued to complain because inspections still took place outdoors.
-The building was much too small for the hundreds of migrants that had to be examined just before departure in only a few hours’ time.
+Despite the new warehouse, people continued to complain because inspections still took place outdoors.
+The building was much too small for the hundreds of migrants who had to be examined just before departure in only a few hours’ time.